Nirmal-Karathiya/Resume-Builder-Static-JS-Project/README.md

    or

-   Command for run index file:
+   type this command for run index file:
    ```sh
    index.html